flybywiresim/fbw-userguide/docs/dev-corner/dev-guide/index.md

 ---
 title: Development Guide - Overview
-description: The Development Guide is dedicated to providing information to efficiently contribute to the A32NX project.
+description: The Development Guide is dedicated to providing information to efficiently contribute to the FlyByWire
+             projects.
 ---

 <link rel="stylesheet" href="../../../stylesheets/toc-tables.css">